Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 76

+- New\ \[Fillmein\] Architecture\Unique\BostonCommons\MassCapitol\Capitol2x1BotWinA01Full01.nif patched collision mesh update from GRY, thanks!
+This should fix 187B42 and 187BCB unofficially.
 - New\ \[PrewarVault111\] Update texswap assignment for CA611, CA653, CA654, and CA655 to Vault111Prewar for obvious reasons.
-(More such matswaps probably could be made, but this is to improve compat with
+(More such matswaps probably could be made, but this is to improve compat with https://www.nexusmods.com/fallout4/mods/50135
 - New\ \[-19, 22, CW\] Exclude main Sanctuary Hills Tree from precombines.
 - New\ \[-5, 1, CW\] More landscaping to hide the hole underneath 1385A5.
 - New\ \[-7, -2, CW\] Shift 239A50 over a bit to better mesh with some landscape adjustments.
 Also tune the landscape to hide some gaps in the sidewalk chunks nearby.